wtbu-radio/WTBU-Site/_posts/2018-05-23-review-jorja-smith-ama-lou-brighton-music-hall-0509.md

 author:
   login: ogehrke
   email: ogehrke@bu.edu
-  display_name: Olivia Gehrke
+  display_name: Skyler Vernon
-  first_name: Olivia
+  first_name: Skyler
-  last_name: Gehrke
+  last_name: Vernon
 image:
   src: /assets/IMG_7999-636x424.jpg
   alt: post lead image
 ---
 On May 9, Jorja Smith, accompanied by Ama Lou, performed at Brighton Music Hall.

 Hailing from London, Ama Lou opened up for Jorja Smith, setting up the night for soulful, authentic, R&B that we would also see form Jorja.
 Her tiny frame somehow holds a deep, raspy voice that, when paired with powerful beats, creates an overall feeling of nostalgia and hurt.
 Watching her, listeners could tell that she was giving nothing but her best.